Feed-in tariffs

 For a guide to the rates, please see our Feed-in Tariff rates page.

 Although solar thermal microgeneration is not included in the FIT, the consultation period for the Renewable Heat Incentive (RHI) has begun.
-Kicking off in April 2011, this scheme will guaranteed payment to homeowners who install solar hot water.
+Expected to kick off in Summer 2013, this scheme will guarantee payment to homeowners who install solar hot water.
 For more information on this, see our Renewable Heat Incentive page.

 Decc (Department for Energy and Climate Change) Feed in Tariff information